dharan-sdc/DTGallery/README.md

 ## Technologies Used

-HTML5: Semantic structure and markup for the website.
+-**HTML5**: Semantic structure and markup for the website.
-CSS3: Styling and design for a modern, responsive layout.
+-**CSS3**: Styling and design for a modern, responsive layout.
-JavaScript: Adds interactivity, such as image enlargement and smooth transitions.
+-**JavaScript**: Adds interactivity, such as image enlargement and smooth transitions.
-SCSS: Used for styling to create nested stylesheets and improve maintainability.
+-**SCSS**: Used for styling to create nested stylesheets and improve maintainability.

 ## Contribution Guidelines
 DTGallery is an open-source project, and we welcome contributions!
 If you have ideas for new features or improvements, feel free to fork the repository and submit pull requests.